Zooglon/qms/Readme.md

 <br/>
 <h4>Have dones - </h4>

+- Mezzanine height option, add m/ft
+- change 'floor image upload' to be image/video in name (see mono pitch)
 - let designer know when email domain is live so he can set up - get instagram handle, - facebook
+- change mm to m in all dimensions except post dimensions
 - Site accesbility statement
 - Check quotes are all 3/5/10 for forms
 - Terms and conditions and privacy policy